qz267/graphite-observer/README.md

 # Logging

-In the left-bottom of dashboard page, there is real time log which will be automatically refreshed.
+On the left-bottom of dashboard page, there is real time log which will be automatically refreshed.